oliviat255/customize-homepage/README.md

 Backend: Google Maps Platform

 ## Limitations
-If this were to be inplemented the backend would need to connect to the Blackbird backend.
+If this were to be implemented the backend would need to connect to the Blackbird backend.
 An example for how I would design such a backend can be found here. https://drive.google.com/file/d/1kwdNfnILqK19PM931lZsoVv0seY_74TD/view?usp=sharing